Ralph Borsodi: Back-to-the-land advocacy

+Philosopher and social reform

 Borsodi spent decades analyzing the ills of modern society and imagining remedies for the problems.
-His 1968 work, published in India, and titled Seventeen Universal Problems of Man and Society, cataloged his research and can be considered the beginning of a modern taxonomy of human problems and solutions.
-His followers felt he usually worked at solving issues for at least 20 years before most analysts realized the problem existed.
+His 1968 work, published in India, and titled Seventeen Universal Problems of Man and Society, cataloged his research.
+It can be considered the beginning of a modern taxonomy of human problems and solutions.
+His followers said he was working at solving some social issues decades earlier than most analysts realized the problem even existed.
 For example, he predicted the inflation of the 1970s some thirty years before it came.

-One of his interests was in local currency, and he started an experiment with such a currency in his home area, Exeter, New Hampshire; however, the project came to an early end with Borsodi's failing health.
-He created a commodity-backed bartering currency called the Constant, reminiscent of Josiah Warren's "labor notes" at the Cincinnati Time Store.
+He was interested in monetary reform and alternative local currency.
+He experimented with such a currency in his home area, Exeter, New Hampshire; He created a commodity-backed bartering currency called the Constant, reminiscent of Josiah Warren's "labor notes" at the Cincinnati Time Store.
 These appeared first as paper notes, but in 1974, coin-like pieces, called Globes, were minted and sold in 1/2 ounce and 1 ounce .999 silver denominations.
-The non-profit organization that sponsored them was the International Foundation for Independence, Inc., but the Globes were minted and sold by Arbitrage International.
+The non-profit organization that sponsored them was the International Foundation for Independence, Inc. The Globes themselves were minted and sold by Arbitrage International.
+The alternative currency project came to an early end due to Borsodi's failing health and subsequent death.